 The Red Army was the military force of the Bolshevik regime and the Soviet republic.
 It was formed in 1918 to defend the new regime during the Russian Civil War.
-In its formative years, the Red Army was assembled, organised and shaped by Leon Trotsky, who served as the Soviet commissar for military affairs between March 1918 and January 1925.
+In its formative years, the Red Army was assembled and organised by Leon Trotsky, the Soviet commissar for military affairs between March 1918 and January 1925.

 Forming a Soviet army

 When the Bolsheviks seized power in October 1917, the Red Guards constituted their only military force.
 Comprised mainly of armed industrial workers and former soldiers, the Red Guards contained as many as 200,000 men with one-sixth of this number located in Petrograd.